 Since the yoke angle is so critical to the mechanical advantage, the mechanical advantage gets less and less as the brake is engaged, and as the brake shoes wear down.
 The short transverse cables necessary to get high mechanical advantage from low-profile cantilevers exaggerate this effect, because the yoke angle gets larger for a given amount of upward travel of the yoke.
 Thus, low-profile cantilevers should be set up with minimum pad clearance if you want to get high mechanical advantage when the brake is actually engaged.

 The latest thing in cantilevers is the direct-pull cantilever, popularly known by Shimano's trademark "V-Brake".
 These resemble very tall, low-profile cantilevers, but they do not have a separate transverse cable.
 They are a side-pull, rather than center-pull design.
 One arm has the housing stop, and the inner cable runs from the top of that arm to an anchor bolt on the top of the opposite arm.
 Direct-pull cantilevers have a very high mechanical advantage, which makes them unsuitable for use with conventional levers.
-If you do use conventional levers with direct-pull cantilevers, braking may be too abrupt.
-The excessive mechanical advantage of this combination will either cause the brake shoes to rub on the rim when they are at rest, or the brake lever will bottom out against the handlebar, depending on the cable adjustment.
+If you do use conventional levers with direct-pull cantilevers, the excessive mechanical advantage of this combination will either cause the brake shoes to rub on the rim when they are at rest, or the brake lever will bottom out against the handlebar, depending on the cable adjustment.

 There are a few new aftermarket gadgets that permit you to use conventional brake levers with direct-pull brakes.
 These generally use eccentric or doubled pulleys to cause them to pull farther (but less hard) than the incoming cable pulls.